2200117/CS220AU-DP-2022/README.md

 ## Log

+- 2022-10-25: 2-hour class. tools on how to research.
-- 2022-10-24: worked on visitor/resident map and on temporary notes to make them permanent.
+- 2022-10-24: worked on visitor/resident map and on temporary notes (about the videos) to make them permanent.
-- 2022-10-18: 2-hour lab. created github account and set up folders to take notes.
+- 2022-10-18: 2-hour class. created github account and set up folders to take notes.

 <br>

 ## TODO
-- literature review digital identity & existential risk
+- literature review on digital identity & existential risk
 - think about research question